 Print is now more sustainable than ever.
 Imagine a business’ server which holds the information, marketing strategies and unique platform data organisations use every day.
 These machines use 500 to 1,200 watts per hour.
 That’s a lot of power to keep your digital marketing efforts on track.

 Printed media is an experience in itself.
 Imagine a brochure that’s more than a series of ads - it’s tangible with a great physical feel.
 Brochures can have vibrant colours and intricate designs.
 It becomes something of a statement, something to keep and show off.
-They can be shared, returned and even recycled.
+They can be shared, returned and eventually recycled.

 You can also be heavily creative with print.
 Tailor your media to what you want, choose how you want it to look and feel and inject your brand’s identity into it.